-Thor is married to the beautiful goddess Sif, whose hair is said to shine brighter than pure gold.
-Sadly though, it was all cut off by Loki.
-Thor has three known children, but not from his wife Sif, rather from a giantess named Jarnsaxa; Two sons, Magni and Modi (who are twins and apparently not the brightest) and a daughter (who's mother was Sif) named Þrúðr who may be a Valkyrie.
+Thor is married to the beautiful goddess Sif, whose hair is said to shine brighter than pure gold.. sadly though, it was all cut off by Loki.
+Thor has three known children: two sons named Magni and Modi (who are twins and apparently not the brightest) with the giantess named Jarnsaxa, and a daughter (who's mother is Sif) named Þrúðr who may be a Valkyrie.

 Thor is the depiction of a strong, loyal, masculine warrior.
 While not the brightest per say, Thor will stick up for what he believes in, and fight to the death to protect those whom he loves and cares for.
 In Norse society, Thor was the depiction of what a man should be, and the men of the age reflected that.

-Yule, around December 20th, is an important holiday all around, it is very sacred to Thor, and is an important time to honor him with prayer, blot and feasting!
+Yule, around December 20th is an important holiday all around, and it is very sacred to Thor.
+This is an important time to honor him with prayer, blot and feasting!

-There are many other holidays in which Thor should be honored, most of the ones I can think of at the moment actually.
-The to listed above however are the most sacred to Thor, in my opinion at least.
+There are many other holidays in which Thor should be honored.
 Of course it is always appropriate to honor Thor at any given time, to ask for his blessings, his aid, or to thank him for all that he does for us.
 He is after all our great protector.

-There are a few items that are sacred to Thor, in the sense that they are sacred to him himself, and to us I honoring him.
-As to items being sacred to Thor himself, there are quiet a few, and they are all important.
+There are a few items that are sacred to Thor, in the sense that they are sacred to him himself, and to us in honoring him:

 The most obvious of these is his war hammer Mjölnir, it is important to Thor for it is his famous weapon, important to the gods and us humans for it defends us, and important to honoring Thor, and heathenry in general by wearing his symbol.